 1922 Bugatti Type 29/30 Indianapolis

 After winning many important voiturette races in 1921, Bugatti decided to make a larger capacity engine to compete in Grand Prix racing.
-The first Bugatti to recieve the Inline-8 engine was the Type 23/30 racecar.
+The first Bugatti to receive the Inline-8 engine was the Type 23/30 racecar.
 Bugatti’s Grand Prix debut was at the 1922 French Grand Prix in which the cars took a respectable 2nd and 3rd place.
 A year later a crew of modified Type 30s were specifically made to race the 1923 Indianapolis 500.

 Like the Type 30 roadcar, the Type 29/30 also featured hydraulic front brakes.

 |valvetrain||SOHC, 3 Valves per Cyl|

 |displacement||1991 cc / 121.5 in³|

 |power||74.6 kw / 100 bhp @ 4500 rpm|

 |front brakes||Drums w/Hydraulic Assist|

 |front wheels||F 53.3 x 12.7 cm / 21.0 x 5.0 in|